PEDSnet/Data_Models_Public/PEDSnet/README.md

 ## Site Responsibility for Version 2.1
 ###Stable Identifiers

-For PEDSNet CDMv2.1, sites are responsible for sending **stable** `person_id, visit_occurrence_id, provider_id and care_site_id` identifiers for their dataset.
+For PEDSNet CDMv2.1, sites are responsible for sending **stable** `person_id and visit_occurrence_id identifiers for their dataset.
 How this is implemented at a particular site, is up to the sites discretion.
 The value must be stable over time for each data transfer to the DCC.

 ## Database Dialects for Version 2.1